-The minimum stipend for graduate assistantship duties is the state mandated minimum wage.
-Beginning January 1st of 2012, the current year rate is $7.67 per hour.
+The minimum stipend for graduate assistantship duties is the state mandated minimum wage. which is $8.05 per hour beginning January 1, 2015.

 Working hours are calculated in FTE.
 Part time is .25 FTE, which is equivalent to 10 hours per week; full time is .50 FTE, or 20 hours per week.

 Graduate Assistants are not allowed to work more than 20 hours per week.
-Assistantships may be combined but the total may not exceed 20 hours per week.
+Assistantships and other University positions may be combined but the total may not exceed 20 hours per week.